Profiling presence patterns and segmenting user locations from cell phone data: Evaluation and applications

-FCM has the flexibility in compromising accuracy and inference rate for different application purposes.
-To improve inference rate, relabeling \textit{third place} whose membership is less than the median as either home or workplace, the method can identify 78\% and 100\% home and workplaces respectively, and the accuracies are 91\% and 74\%.
-The accuracy of workplaces stays the same comparing to simple FCM while the home accuracy improves 81\%.
-On the other hand, to increase the inference accuracy by increasing the accepted confidence threshold, the improvements in accuracy are 79\% and 55\% for home and workplaces respectively by deleting the user locations with less-than-first-quartile membership.
-The improvement in accuracy in workplace inference is higher compared to that of home.
-It is therefore not reasonable to remove the ``home'' with lower than first quartile membership since the accuracy improvement is small compared with the decrease in inference.
-To conclude, the better way to infer home is to re-label home if the second-largest membership of the ones labeled as \textit{third place} is home.
+FCM has the flexibility to trade-off accuracy and inference rate for different application purposes.
+To improve inference rate, we can relabel {third place} whose membership is less than the median as either home or workplace.
+This method can identify 78\% home and 100\% workplace, respectively, and the accuracies are 91\% and 74\%.
+The accuracy of the workplace stays the same compared to simple FCM, while the accuracy of home increases to 81\%.
+Contrarily, the improvements in accuracy are 79\% and 55\% for home and workplace, respectively, by relabeling the user locations with less-than-first-quartile membership to home and workplace.
+Relabeling home and workplaces with low membership by increasing the membership threshold helps to increase the accuracy.
+The improvement in accuracy in workplace inference is more significant compared to that of home.
+It is therefore not reasonable to remove the ``home'' with lower than first quartile membership since the accuracy improvement is small compared with the decrease in inference rate.
+Depending on the objective of the application, the policy-makers can determine the threshold for relabeling.
+Accuracy is essential if the aim is to make personalized recommendations or interventions, The inference rate might be more meaningful if the objective is to design and improve public transit systems.